hotnops/Imitune/README.md

 ## Overview

-Imitune enables security researchers and penetration testers to simulate MDM (Mobile Device Management) enrolled devices by implementing an OMA-DM client that can communicate with Microsoft Intune.
-This tool is particularly useful for testing MDM security configurations and understanding device management workflows.
+Imitune provides the capability to simulate MDM (Mobile Device Management) enrolled devices by implementing an OMA-DM client that can communicate with Microsoft Intune.

 > **⚠️ Important**: This tool works best when you already have a working knowledge of the environment and can provide as much detail about the target environment as possible.